-Attributes: Social Sciences 490 Middle East Studies Research Seminar Selected topics in Middle East Studies at the advanced level, designed for Senior research.
+Attributes: Social Sciences

+490 Middle East Studies Research Seminar

+Selected topics in Middle East Studies at the advanced level, designed for Senior research.
 The subject matter will vary.

 May be cross-listed with seminars in related programs.

 Prerequisite: dependent upon topic.
-Offered occasionally.

 Military Science GENERAL INFORMATION Participation in military science courses during the first and sophomore years results in no military obligation.
 Individuals who elect to continue in and successfully complete the program during their junior and senior years can receive a commission as a second lieutenant in the U.S. Army, National Guard or Army Reserves upon graduation.
 Upon graduation and commission, they will incur an eight year service obligation.
-CERTIFICATION Army ROTC Global Preparedness Certificate Students who meet the following requirements will receive notation on their transcript at graduation that they have completed a Global Preparedness Certificate: - 1.
-All current requirements of the U.S. Army ROTC curriculum; - 2.
-Study of a foreign language preferably, but not limited to, the critical languages of Arabic, Chinese and Russian through the intermediate level; - 3.
-Study at a non-US, Dickinson approved site for at least a semester -preferably a year and where feasible, housing with a host family; - 4.
-Complete all requirements for the Security Studies Certificate (note: students will not earn both certificates).
+CERTIFICATION Army ROTC Global Preparedness Certificate Students who meet the following requirements will receive notation on their transcript at graduation that they have completed a Global Preparedness Certificate: - 1) All current requirements of the U.S. Army ROTC curriculum; - 2) Study of a foreign language preferably, but not limited to, the critical languages of Arabic, Chinese and Russian through the intermediate level; - 3) Study at a non-US, Dickinson approved site for at least a semester -preferably a year and where feasible, housing with a host family; - 4) Complete all requirements for the Security Studies Certificate (note: students will not earn both certificates).
 COURSES 101 Introduction to Military Leadership I A first-look at the challenges of adaptive leadership in a complex world.
 Students are introduced to complex problems and tasked with developing their own solutions using critical thinking skills.
 Students will learn how to deal with outcome-based training in which they are given a desired result, and must find solutions that are acceptable, reasonable and feasible for the situation.
 Areas of interest include an introduction to Army leadership, values, customs and courtesies, basic Army formations, land navigation and tactics all of which form the foundation for a career of service to the nation as a U.S. Army Officer.
 No course credit.

 Pass/Fail grade given.

-Open to all Dickinson students.
-Attributes: Appropriate for First-Year 102 Introduction to Military Leadership II A critical inquiry into the evolution of the relationship between military policy and the foreign and economic policies of the United States.
+Attributes: Appropriate for First-Year

+102 Introduction to Military Leadership II

+A critical inquiry into the evolution of the relationship between military policy and the foreign and economic policies of the United States.
 A careful study of military history designed to foster in the student a balanced judgment of both political leaders and Soldiers and of their mutual problems in the conduct of military affairs in peace and war.
 By means of both written and oral presentations regarding the history of military art, battle history, technical studies and the relationship of the armed forces with society, students will be encouraged to develop a habit of critical reflection.
 To complement their investigation of military history, students will receive practical instruction in the application of military art and basic Soldier skills.

 Prerequisite: 101 or permission of instructor.

 One full course credit.

-Open to all Dickinson students.
-201 Foundations of Military Leadership I Students will explore the dimensions of creative and innovative leadership strategies, leadership styles by examining team dynamics and historical leadership theories that form the basis of leadership framework and theory.
+201 Foundations of Military Leadership I

+Students will explore the dimensions of creative and innovative leadership strategies, leadership styles by examining team dynamics and historical leadership theories that form the basis of leadership framework and theory.
 Students practice aspects of personal motivation and team building in the context of planning, executing, and assessing team exercises.
 Focus is on continued development of the knowledge of leadership values, attributes and norms through an understanding of leadership roles, the hierarchy of leadership, duties and responsibilities while learning to train, motivate and groom subordinates leaders.
 Students will complete leadership case studies and provide tangible context for learning dynamic leadership theory.

 No course credit.
-Pass/Fail grade given.
-Open to all Dickinson students.
-202 Foundations of Military Leadership II Students will expand their knowledge of leadership principals and theory while exploring military historical leaders, situational leadership, adaptive leadership and transformational leadership.
-During this course students will learn to lead individuals and teams while understanding how to motivate individuals to complete a common goal.
-Students will further learn effective writing skills and understanding how to write operational requests, official memorandums, policies and evaluations.
-The capstone of this course will be to evaluate themselves as leaders, identify and compare the leadership principals of a historical leader.
-Prerequisite: 201 or permission of instructor.
-One full course credit.
-Open to all Dickinson students.
-301 Adaptive Military Team Leadership Challenges Students to study, practice, and evaluate adaptive leadership skills as they are presented with challenging scenarios related to squad tactical operations.
-Students receive systematic and specific feedback on their leadership attributes and actions.
-Based on such feedback, as well as their own self-evaluations, Students continue to develop their leadership and critical thinking abilities.
-The focus is developing Students' tactical and organizational leadership abilities to enable them to succeed at ROTC's Cadet Leader Course.
-No course credit.
-Pass/Fail grade given.